Social media and political communication in the United States: Scandals

 Among the political scandals of Trump's presidency was the alleged Russian interference in the election through social media.
 There is broad agreement that Russians working for the Internet Research Agency used a variety of social media platforms to attempt to influence election outcomes.
+In June 2023 Trump was indicted after taking classified national defense documents from the White House after leaving office.
+Congressional subpoenas were issued seeking those presidential documents, but Trump resisted those government attempts to retrieve them.
+Congressional investigation charged Trump with “conspiracy” on multiple accounts.
 The effects of social media scandals can be seen in the polarization of the country on this issue.
 90% of Democrats were reported to have no confidence in Trump's ability to handle the investigation of Russia effectively, whereas only 23% of Republicans were reported to have no confidence in his ability to do so.
 On the other hand, 36% of Republicans indicated that the Mueller investigation was important, whereas 87% of Democrats indicated it was.

-On October 26, 2018, Facebook announced it had deleted eighty-two accounts, created in Iran, that included posts advocating extreme positions on issues such as race, immigration, and U.S. President Donald Trump, just before U.S. congressional elections on November 6, 2020.
+When politicians use social media platforms like Twitter, they are more likely to be circulated and attract attention if they have extremist views, this is known as the "echoing effect".
+This effect refers to the “highly fragmented, customized, and niche-oriented” nature of social media and how the algorithm caters to one's beliefs.
+This echoing effect is contributing to the levels of extremism and polarization we see in social media and makes it so we see less of moderate views on these platforms.
+An example of this is Trump's presidency, he used social media “as a method of fighting back” against so-called fake news stories.
+His extreme messages on Twitter contributed to him accumulating 14 million followers.
+This idea of fake news has left Americans feeling confused about the political atmosphere.
+A Pew Research study found that 64% of Americans felt confused about “basic facts.”
+Fake news stories such as pizza-gate have blown up in recent years.
+In the case of pizza-gate, it led a man to walk into a Washington D.C pizza shop with a gun to look for a child predator ring.
+These fake news stories can go to create confusion among the population, and in cases such as pizza gate; it can even be dangerous.

 Social polarization is fragmenting a society previously envied by other parts of the world, as 92% of Republicans are to the right of the median Democrat, and 94% of Democrats are to the left of the median Republican.